 Wearing School Uniforms, Even for Fun

-Right now, middle school uniforms boast the sailor style with a stand-up collar, while the trend for girls’ high school uniforms is the blazer style.
-The number of schools that do not decide on a uniform is also increasing and regulations and rules are generally getting more relaxed.
-Some examples are a free choice between uniform and regular clothes, giving students the freedom to arrange the standard uniform in a way they personally like, and to generally make a look fashionable and more personal.
-But why do so many students wear a uniform instead of private clothes, even if given the choice?
+Right now, middle school uniforms boast the sailor style with a stand-up collar, while the trend for girls' high school uniforms is the blazer style.
+The number of schools that do not decide on an outfit is also increasing, and regulations and rules are generally getting more relaxed.
+Some examples are a free choice between uniform and regular clothes, giving students the freedom to arrange the standard attire in a way they personally like, and to generally make a look fashionable and more personal.
+But why do so many students wear a uniform instead of private clothes, even if given a choice?

-As far as the international interest for Japan’s school uniforms goes, Tomoko Nanba has the theory that idol groups who wear uniforms as costumes are a major reason for the global popularity.
+As far as the international interest for Japan's school uniforms goes, Tomoko Nanba has the theory that idol groups who wear uniforms as costumes are a significant reason for the global popularity.

 "This isn't from an academic point of view, but I wonder if just like a guy in a suit looks cool, a young woman in a high school uniform looks even more stylish and cute?
 Clothing can portray a person's personality and sense in a good or bad way and have an impact on whether they're popular among peers, but if you wear a uniform, I think you'll impress quite a lot of people in a positive way."

 As school uniforms started to appear in movies, manga, anime, and all sorts of media more and more, it became a symbol of young people and gained fame all around the world.
 Makoto Yasuhara pinpoints one specific event that made him realize this.